project-faros/faros.dev/source/configuration.rst

       * *Node Name*: The hostname that will be given to the node.
 Note: This is not the FQDN, just the hostname.
       * *MAC Address*: The MAC address for the node's cluster connected NIC
-      * *Management MAC Address*: The MAC address for the node's management interface
+      * *Management MAC Address*: The MAC address for the node's out-of-bande management interface

 Extra DNS/DHCP Records
 ++++++++++++++++++++++